-- General tobacco retailer: These retailers can sell tobacco products, electronic cigarette products (only mint, menthol and tobacco flavors, as well as any flavored product approved with a PMTA by the US FDA), and nicotine products.
+- General tobacco retailer: These retailers can sell tobacco products, electronic cigarette products (only menthol or tobacco flavors), and nicotine products.
 Examples of general tobacco retailers include convenience stores, gas stations, grocery stores, etc. If a general tobacco retailer meets any of the retail tobacco specialty business qualifications, they will need to apply and meet the requirements to receive a retail tobacco specialty business permit.
-Please see requirements on the following page. - Retail tobacco specialty business: These types of retailers have the option to sell tobacco products, electronic cigarette products (any flavor), and nicotine products.
+Please see requirements on the following page. - Retail tobacco specialty business: These types of retailers have the option to sell tobacco products, electronic cigarette products (only menthol or tobacco flavors), and nicotine products.
 These stores meet at least 1 of the retail tobacco specialty business qualifications below and must follow additional requirements.
 Examples of retail tobacco specialty businesses include vape shops, smoke shops, etc.